2017 Antinori Tignanello – Red wine from Toscana · Italy | Vivino

 Antinori is a member of the Primum Familiae Vini and the 10th oldest family owned company in the world.

 Italy, officially the Italian Republic, is a country in Southern and Western Europe.
-It consists of a peninsula that extends into the Mediterranean Sea, with the Alps on its northern land border, as well as islands, notably Sicily and Sardinia.
-Italy shares its borders with France, Switzerland, Austria, Slovenia and two enclaves: Vatican City and San Marino.
+It consists of a peninsula that extends into the Mediterranean Sea, with the Alps on its northern land border, as well as nearly 800 islands, notably Sicily and Sardinia.
+Italy shares its borders with France, Switzerland, Austria, Slovenia, and two enclaves: Vatican City and San Marino.
 It is the tenth-largest country in Europe by area, covering 301,340 km2 (116,350 sq mi), and third-most populous member state of the European Union, with a population of nearly 60 million.
-Its capital and largest city is Rome; other major urban areas include Milan, Naples, Turin, Florence, and Venice.
+Italy's capital and largest city is Rome; other major urban areas include Milan, Naples, Turin, Palermo, Bologna, Florence, Genoa, and Venice.

 After centuries of political and territorial divisions, Italy was almost entirely unified in 1861, following wars of independence and the Expedition of the Thousand, establishing the Kingdom of Italy.
-From the late 19th to the early 20th century, Italy rapidly industrialized, mainly in the north, and acquired a colonial empire, while the south remained largely impoverished, fueling a large immigrant diaspora to the Americas.
+From the late 19th to the early 20th century, Italy rapidly industrialised, mainly in the north, and acquired a colonial empire, while the south remained largely impoverished, fueling a large immigrant diaspora to the Americas.
 From 1915 to 1918, Italy took part in World War I with the Entente against the Central Powers.
 In 1922, the Italian fascist dictatorship was established.
 During World War II, Italy was first part of the Axis until its surrender to the Allied powers (1940–1943), then a co-belligerent of the Allies during the Italian resistance and the liberation of Italy (1943–1945).
 Following the war, the monarchy was replaced by a republic and the country enjoyed a strong recovery.

 Red is the color at the long wavelength end of the visible spectrum of light, next to orange and opposite violet.
 It has a dominant wavelength of approximately 625–740 nanometres.
 It is a primary color in the RGB color model and a secondary color (made from magenta and yellow) in the CMYK color model, and is the complementary color of cyan.
 Reds range from the brilliant yellow-tinged scarlet and vermillion to bluish-red crimson, and vary in shade from the pale red pink to the dark red burgundy.

 Red pigment made from ochre was one of the first colors used in prehistoric art.
 The Ancient Egyptians and Mayans colored their faces red in ceremonies; Roman generals had their bodies colored red to celebrate victories.
 It was also an important color in China, where it was used to color early pottery and later the gates and walls of palaces.: 60–61 In the Renaissance, the brilliant red costumes for the nobility and wealthy were dyed with kermes and cochineal.
 The 19th century brought the introduction of the first synthetic red dyes, which replaced the traditional dyes.
 Red became a symbolic color of communism and socialism; Soviet Russia adopted a red flag following the Bolshevik Revolution in 1917.
-The Soviet red banner would subsequently be used throughout the entire history of the Soviet Union, starting from 1922 and ending with its 1991 dissolution.
+The Soviet red banner would subsequently be used throughout the entire history of the Soviet Union.
 China adopted its own red flag following the Chinese Communist Revolution.
 A red flag was also adopted by North Vietnam in 1954, and by all of Vietnam in 1975.

 Since red is the color of blood, it has historically been associated with sacrifice, danger, and courage.
 Modern surveys in Europe and the United States show red is also the color most commonly associated with heat, activity, passion, sexuality, anger, love, and joy.
 In China, India, and many other Asian countries it is the color symbolizing happiness and good fortune.: 39–63